EternalBlue445/GenAI/README.md

     pip install -r requirements.txt

 ## 🚀 Quick Start/Run
-    For development(locally): fastapi dev main.py
+- For development(locally): fastapi dev main.py

 ## How to use it?
 - Upload all the files at once at the very beginning.
 - Ask questions.

 ## Enviroment Variables(Required)
     GEMINI_API_KEY=your_gemini_api_key
-This must be present in your env variables.
+This must be present in your environment variables.

 ## API Documentation
     1. ('/') -> returns index.html